 What to do in Rotterdam: Day 2

-11. Best Breakfast in Rotterdam: Op Het Dak
+11. Get Breakfast at Op Het Dak

 Start your day off with breakfast at Holland’s first rooftop farm and urban garden.
 It’s a short cycle from Central Station.
 When you see a distinct yellow bridge, you’re in the right place (we’ll come back to the bridge after breakfast).